Neuromechanics-Lab/Tethered-Lean-and-Release/README.md

 #### a.
 Setup the Test Subject

 1. Place the necessary sensors.
+The essential sensors for a lean-and-release experiment usually include EEG, accelerometer, and the Trigger Button.
+Depending on whether we want to know the lean magnitude indicated by the percent body weight of the test subject, we need the force sensor.
 2. Connect LiveAmp to BrainVision Recorder.
+Check if the BrainVision Recorder detects all EEG channels, the AUX channels, and the TriggerBox markers.
+3. Disconnect the BrainVision Recorder.
-3. Put the harness on the subject.
+4. Put the harness on the subject.
-4. Provide experiment instructions.
+5. Provide experiment instructions.
-5. Record subject's height (cm).
+6. Record subject's height (cm).
-6. Record subject's weight (kg).
+7. Record subject's weight (kg).
-7. Note subject's sex.
+8. Note subject's sex.

 #### b.
 Setup the Tethered-Release System

-1. Adjust the metal plate height to ~3 cm lower than the metal clip height on the harness when standing straight.
+1. Adjust the metal plate height to ~3 cm lower than the metal clip height on the harness when the test subject is standing straight (as the metal clip will be slightly lower when the test subject is leaning forward).
 Record height (cm).
 2. Clip the tether to the bow release and harness.
 3. Ask subject to walk forward along red tape until tether is taut.
 4. Instruct subject to lean back 1–2 steps, per protocol.